pierre-rouleau/about-erlang/doc/installing-erlang.rst

 - `Creating whatis files for Erlang man pages`_ to understand the purpose of the whatis utility and its impact on the Erlang man pages, and
 - `Using Erlang Man files within Emacs`_ to get the best of Erlang when using Emacs.
+- `Using Specialized OS Shells for Erlang`_, to use several versions of Erlang simultaneously.
+- `Using PEL with Specialized Shells for Erlang to Edit Erlang`_.

 Some extra information specific to macOS is available of my `macOS Development Environment`_ document.